-This section provides information on installing the chassis into a rack unit with the rails provided.
-There are a variety of rack units on the market, which may mean that the assembly procedure will differ slightly from the instructions provided.
+This section provides information on installing the SC827 chassis into a rack unit with the quick-release rails provided.
+There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.

-Note: This rail will fit a rack between 26.5" and 36.4" deep.
+NOTE: This rail will fit a rack between 26" and 33.5" deep.